 Institutional & Media Patrons

-· The NAACP & National Urban League: Through their official publications, The Crisis (edited by W.E.B.
-Du Bois) and Opportunity (edited by Charles S. Johnson), these organizations paid for and published early writings from many Renaissance figures.
+· The NAACP & National Urban League: Through their official publications, The Crisis and in the 1940s & 50s Phylon Journal (edited by W.E.B.
+Du Bois [1940-44]) and Opportunity (edited by Charles S. Johnson), these organizations paid for and published early writings from many Harlem Renaissance figures, musicians and artists.
 [1, 2, 3, 4]

 2) Virtually all of these artist, writers, poets and musicians were either from New York or lived there so they were fellow travelers writing, singing, composing inside the same Marxist-Socialist-Progressive echo chamber of the most Leftist city in America… New York City where virtually all other voices (e.g., Christian, Evangelical, Conservative, Libertarian, etc.) were discriminated against and removed, ignored and blackballed;